fribbels/Fribbels-Epic-7-Optimizer/README.md

 _________________

-### Updating the optimizer with new gear:
+### Updating your gear

-* It helps to update the optimizer as you enhance/reforge gear.
-Add new pieces manually on the Gear screen or click the reforge icon to update 85 -> 90 gear.
+* After enhancing/reforging/modifying your gear, you'll need to update it in the optimizer
-* To import a bunch of new gear at once, screenshot only the new gear, then use the screenshot tool to generate another gear.txt file.
-Then use the *Append* option to add the new gear.txt to your existing save file.
+* Run the auto importer again, or use the screenshot importer, to generate a new gear.txt
-* If you want to reimport all your gear, you can either run the automatic importer again, or use the screenshot tool to generate the gear.txt again, and then either *Overwrite* your data to erase previous gear + heroes, or *Merge* the new gear.txt to replace old items and keep heroes/builds.
+* Use the Merge (or other options) button on the Importer tab to update your existing save with the new gear

 _________________